Skip to content

 What if I told you the Phillies’ best batting order is the one they rode to the NL East title, and that Rob Thomson shouldn’t change a thing?

 I can’t say either of these things with any degree of certainty.
-All I can tell you is what all of the numbers added up to last season.
+All I can tell you is what the numbers added up to last season.
 If you don’t like numbers, what you are about to read probably isn’t for you.
-But a surprising number of people emailed me after Tuesday’s column and suggested that I compare Harper and Kyle Schwarber’s numbers when hitting back-to-back in the lineup.
+But a surprising number of people emailed me after Tuesday’s column and suggested that I compare Harper and Schwarber’s numbers when hitting back-to-back in the lineup.

 » READ MORE: Bryce Harper and Scott Boras are right.
 Here’s a wild stat that makes their point.

 As a refresher, the topic du jour — or however you say the topic of that day in French — was Harper’s struggles to score runs after reaching base.
-It was a pertinent topic given that it sat at the intersection of issues people rightfully have with the Phillies’ odd-fitting and top-heavy batting orders.
+It was a pertinent topic, given that it sat at the intersection of issues people rightfully have with the Phillies’ odd-fitting and top-heavy batting orders.

 But the ramifications of Dave Dombrowski’s roster construction are much broader than the infrequent sound of Harper’s cleats clacking on home plate.
-The weight is disproportionately borne by Rob Thomson.
+The weight is disproportionately borne by Thomson.
 The dam has more holes than he has fingers.
 Baseball would be a lot more fun if he could use Harper and Schwarber twice each time through the batting order.
 Until he can, the lineup will always leak somewhere.

 The question remains.
 What is the optimal (legal) combination?
 Specifically, at the top of the order, seeing that Thomson has used a number of different combinations of Harper, Schwarber, and Trea Turner, with or without another hitter mixed in.